Jhourney’s “super secret” master plan

 The lab and school will make a virtuous flywheel – with each new batch of students, the school allows for groundbreaking research, and lab results will improve student outcomes.
 Within the first months of running retreats, we’ve already been able to do research nobody else has been able to do.
 We saw hundreds of people attend our retreats – far more than any academic study on the jhanas done to date – and discovered that prior meditation experience is not correlated with success.

 We’ll turn this flywheel to teach more people meditation, faster.
 The full potential is massive.
 The secularization of other forms of meditation, such as Transcendental Meditation (TM) in the 70s led to tens of millions of TM meditators.
-The development of Mindfulness Based Stress Reduction led to hundreds of millions meditators (depending on how much of the modern mindfulness movement one credits to Jon Kabat-Zinn).
+The development of Mindfulness Based Stress Reduction led to hundreds of millions of meditators (depending on how much of the modern mindfulness movement one credits to Jon Kabat-Zinn).
 We expect the same playbook, applied to the jhanas, to reach millions.

 In step 3, we’ll take the lab beyond jhana retreats, into deeper tech for superwellbeing more broadly.
 Over time, lessons from developing pedagogy and neurotech tools to make the jhanas more accessible will lend themselves to inventing new approaches to superwellbeing.
 If the jhanas prove to be a killer application for tFUS, for example, or neurofeedback allows for jhana helmets to be shipped to people’s homes, we’ll double down on those investments.